 Neptune Flood drawback: There is a 10-day waiting period to start coverage.
 While Neptune can often be a more affordable option, it is also an annual policy with an annual renewal, subject to the same cancellation restrictions as NFIP.

-Feel free to ask your CSR about any of these three options to find the right one for you.
+Feel free to ask your Client Service Advisor about any of these three options to find the right one for you.